andyjakubowski/kingly-site/src/v1/tutorials/password-meter.md

 That is all what is necessary for now to understand about the visualization.

-## Free theorems
+## Free guarantees
 Our state machine concisely represents the fact, or property, that whatever input we receive in the *Weak* control state, it will only go to the *Strong* control state if some pre-configured condition is fulfilled (e.g. the password contains both numbers and letters).
 Similarly, it will only submit the password if the *clicked submit* event is received while it is in the *Strong* state.

-The starting state and these two properties can be combined into a theorem: the machine will only submit a password if the password is strong.
+The starting state and these two properties can be combined into another fundamental property: the machine will only submit a password if the password is strong.
 In short, we are able to **reason formally** about the machine and extract properties from its definition.
-This is just one of the many attractive properties of state machines which makes it a tool of choice for robust user interface's implementation.
+This is just one of the many attractive characteristics of state machines which make them a tool of choice for robust user interface's implementation.